Virginia license plate information is provided by LicenseSearch.org

 The types of Virginia license plates available for registration include:

 Temporary license plates are required in order to legally drive an unregistered vehicle on the road.
-You can obtain temporary license plates from an authorised provider (i.e., car dealership or DMV office).
+You can obtain temporary license plates from an authorized provider (i.e., car dealership or DMV office).

 Temporary license plates remain valid for 30 days, which gives you time to process your vehicle’s registration.

-If you purchase a vehicle from a dealership, often the dealer will provide you with temporary plates.
+If you purchase a vehicle from a dealership, the dealer usually provides you with temporary plates.

 The standard license plate issued by the DMV in Virginia has a white background with dark blue lettering.